-...when kids can't tie their own shoes or even understand the concept of 4.
+...when kids can't tie their own shoes or reliably recognize "4".
 What kids are doing: extracting patterns and making generalizations from the surrounding data mostly without explicit instruction.
-How do we know they're not only imitating or being taught?
+Terminology: Patterns or "rules" of language = grammar How do we know they're not only imitating or being taught?
 Imitation certainly is useful for learning some aspects of language, such as learning that the sequence of sounds "cat" refers to a furry, purring pet.

 However, children can't learn how to understand and produce full sentences by imitating what they hear and repeating it word for word.
 Why not?

-Most sentences are novel - you understand and produce them on the fly, and may never have heard them before.
+One reason: Most sentences are novel - you understand and produce them on the fly, and may never have heard them before.
 How do we know they're not only imitating or being taught?
-Also, it turns out that children are bad at imitating sentences where they don't know some of the words: "The cat is hungry" becomes "Cat hungry."
+Also, it turns out that children are bad at imitating sentences where they don't know some of the words (so how could they learn those words by imitating them?): "The cat is hungry" becomes "Cat hungry."
 In addition, children don't often repeat word-for-word what adults around them say.
 How do we know they're not only imitating or being taught?
+(From Martin Braine) Child: Want other one spoon, Daddy.
+Father: You mean, you want the other spoon.
+Child: Yes, I want other one spoon, please Daddy.
+Father: Can you say "the other spoon"?
+Child: Other...one...spoon.
+Father: "Spoon."
+Child: Spoon.
+Father: "Other spoon."
+Child: Other...spoon.
+Now give me other one spoon?
+How do we know they're not only imitating or being taught?
 It's also unlikely children learn by being explicitly taught.
 This is because once we go beyond the most superficial things (like "cat" is a furry, purring pet), most of our knowledge is subconscious.
 We know it - but we don't know how we know it or why it's so.
+Knowledge of Language & Hidden Rules Some examples from language:

+...strop is a possible word of English, while stvop isn't.

 Knowledge of Language & Hidden Rules

 Some examples from language:

-...strop is a possible word of English, while stvop isn't.